 Ignition timing must be set with a dial gauge (to determine piston position).
 Proceed as follows:

-- Remove spark plug and screw Dial Gauge Stand into spark plug hole. - 2.
-Insert Dial Gauge Assembly with a 2.2 in (56 mm) extansion into stand.
+- 1. Remove spark plug and screw Dial Gauge Stand into spark plug hole. - 2.
+Insert Dial Gauge Assembly into stand.

-At this time, install the needle on the dial gauge.
+At this time, install the needle (2.2 in (56mm)) on the dial gauge.